smaclell/smaclell.github.io/_drafts/changing-layers.md

 responsible for creating getting the implementation to create my new class when the key/value source was enabled.

-I liked this implementation alot; it was extremely clean and did exactly what I wanted.
+I liked this implementation a lot; it was extremely clean and did exactly what I wanted.
 The new implementation perfectly fit the interface for the outer layer.
-``TryGetSetting`` is a key/value lookup so what better interface for reading from the key/value store.
+Since ``TryGetSetting`` is a key/value lookup it cleanly exposed to the underlying key/value store.

 While this was good for a prototype it was not enough to ship.
-Daryl, an awesome coworker, did not like how I skipped the inner layer.
+Daryl, did not like how I skipped the inner layer.
 After all, the outer layer calls the inner layer to get all the settings.
 My work was half done and if I picked the other interface it would have implemented everything.

-After talking, I realized Daryl was right.
-In addition to being half done my implementation was changing the wrong layer.
-However, I still like how clean my solution.
+After we talked, I realized Daryl was right.
+Though I liked how clean my solution was, it was not complete and it was changing the wrong layer.
 We threw out the prototype and started the real solution.

 Combining
 ===============================================================================